British Aerospace (Hawker-Siddeley) Hawk

 Soko G-4 Super Galeb

-The Super Galeb may be aircraft looking the closest to the Hawk.
+The Super Galeb may be the aircraft looking the closest to the Hawk.
 But the vertical stabiliser has no curved leading edge, making a mix-up less likely than it may seem at first.

 IAR-99

-Clearly another look-a-like of the Hawk, but with straight wings and also no curved leading edge of the vertical stabiliser.
+Clearly another look-a-like of the Hawk, but with straight wings and no curved leading edge of the vertical stabiliser.
 The tail is more similar to that of the MB339. (photo: Cătălin Cocîrlă/WikiMedia)

 Aermacchi MB339